The Link Between Sleep & Your Heart Health

 Resting Heart Rate: 60-100 beats per minute

 Tachycardic Heart Rate (too fast) : Over 100 beats per minute

 Bradycardic Heart Rate (too slow) : Less than 60 beats per minute

 As you can see from all of the supported evidence above, sleep can be directly related to heart health.
 If you aren’t getting enough of it and even if you are getting too much, it has an effect.
 It’s best that you try to use some of the techniques I talked about to get you in the sleeping mood.
+Getting more sleep, and relaxing more, can even help you boost productivity in addition to cardiovascular well-being.
 If none of that helps, contact your doctor.
 You may have a serious underlying health issue that is causing you to not sleep well.